two-dogs/the-kennel/option-sound.md

  echo "Done, the log has been saved to ~/trouble-shoot-history.txt" `
 ***
-a quick check can be done by opening a terminal, and executing;

-`alsamixer`

-for the card you have set in sound configuration,
+for the card you have set in sound configuration, you can use `alsamixer` via terminal.

 * insure that '[Playback]' in case of sound out,
 * and [Capture] in case of microphones does not show MM(mute)